 Another valid loading sequence:

-In the multi depot and single depot examples, the vehicle starts and ends its route at the same vehicle location which differs from the locations where transports should be served.
+In the multi-depot and single-depot examples, the vehicle starts and ends its route at the same vehicle location which differs from the locations where vehicles should be served.

-The example contains the following locations where the transports should be served:
+The example contains the following locations where the vehicles should be served:

-- One transport from depot location A to customer location 1.
+- One vehicle from depot location A to customer location 1.

-- One transport from depot location B to customer location 2.
+- One vehicle from depot location B to customer location 2.

-- One transport from customer location 3 to depot location A.
+- One vehicle from customer location 3 to depot location A.

-- Two transports from depot location B to customer location 4 and 5.
+- Two vehicles from depot location B to customer locations 4 and 5.

 The route begins at the vehicle start location.
 The empty ride to depot location A does not belong to any trip.

-The goods of the first transport are picked up at depot location A. Here, the first trip starts.
+The goods of the first vehicle are picked up at depot location A. Here, the first trip starts.

 The vehicle returns to depot location A to deliver the goods from depot location 3.
 Since the vehicle has arrived at a depot location where the vehicle becomes empty, the first trip ends here.